EricssonResearch/dnt/doc/config_format.md

 ## streams

-This section lists the packet streams that R2DTWO can receive, and the actions that must be performed on the received packets.
+This section lists the packet streams that DNT can receive, and the actions that must be performed on the received packets.
 Each stream is defined with three lines: `packet`, `match`, `actions`.
 Their order in the config file is not important.
 The syntax for the key of the stream lines is in the form of `streamname:packet`, where `streamname` is used to find the corresponding definition lines for a stream.
 Missing one or two of these lines for a stream is an error.

 ### packet